odys-z/hello/docsphinx/lectures/lect03/recursive.rst

 	\end{array}
 ..

+The self function call MUST eventually reach the last call.

 One last thing to be noted is recursive function doesn't necessarily accept only one argument.
-This is also a recursive function:
+Here is also a recursive function:

 .. math::